hhaji/Deep-Learning/Recitation-Assignments/README.md

 * Create a GitHub account.
 * Read the [Submission Instruction](https://github.com/hhaji/Deep-Learning/tree/master/Recitation-Assignments#submission-instruction) and Register.
 * Use Markdown to Prepare a Readme file for your Repositories.
-* Modify (at least enter your name) and Run the [Sample Notebook](https://github.com/hhaji/Deep-Learning/blob/master/Recitation-Assignments/Assignment_Set_1_Sample.ipynb) in your Environment, then Upload it in your Github Repository.
+* Modify (at least enter your name) and Run the [Sample Notebook](https://github.com/hhaji/Deep-Learning/blob/master/Recitation-Assignments/Assignment_Set_1_Sample.ipynb) in your Environment, then Upload it in your Assignments' Repository.

 -> **Deadline: Saturday, Shahrivar 29, 23:59**